aonoa68/cultural-dynamics-gan/paper.md

 ## λ-scheduling

 A central contribution of the software is the explicit implementation of λ-scheduling as a first-class component.
+This approach is inspired by research on the trade-off between objective-driven optimization and open-ended exploration [@lehman2011abandon].
 The scheduler returns a value λ(t) ∈ [0, 1] at each training step, controlling the balance between adversarial pressure and feature reward.
 Three scheduling shapes are provided: